arangodb/arangodb/Documentation/DocuBlocks/Rest/User Management/README.md

 @RESTURLPARAM{user,string,required}
 The name of the user for which you want to query the databases.

+@RESTQUERYPARAMETERS

+@RESTQUERYPARAM{full,boolean,optional}
+Return the full set of permissions for all databases and all collections.

 @RESTDESCRIPTION

 Fetch the list of databases available to the specified *user*.
 You